001Chijioke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Multiple permission to owner and group owner
+A script that adds permission to everyone